Details of A Reverse Mortgage

 - Instead of making monthly mortgage payments*, borrowers receive money in monthly payments, line of credit, lump sum, or a combination of these.

-- The HECM is a government insured program.
+- The HECM is a FHA insured program.

 - The loan amount depends on the age of the borrower(s), appraised value of the home or the mortgage lending limits (whichever is less), the current interest rate, and the program chosen.

-- Loan origination and closing costs are financed by the loan other than the appraisal.
+- Loan origination and closing costs are generally financed by the loan other than the appraisal, possibly counseling and engineering inspections.

 - Social Security and Medicare are not affected and generally not SSI or other public benefits. (consult with legal services for your situation)